Spring Garden Revival

 Understanding Thatch Buildup in Palos Hills’s Heavy Clay Soils

-• Matted, spongy grass surface
+• Matted, spongy grass appearance

-• Water ponding after light rain
+• Water ponding on the lawn after light rain

-• Thinning turf despite fertilization
+• Thinning turf despite regular fertilization

 • Moss growth in shaded areas